fnipo/fnipo.github.io/docs/_posts/2022-06-17-solving-dual-writes-with-cdc-and-the-outbox-pattern.md

 It allows the implementation of a service that reacts to data changes and do some operation, similar to what traditional Triggers provided but completely extracting logic from the database layer.

-Databases provides CDC in one of these two flavors:
+Databases provide CDC in one of these two flavors:
-* Pull-based CDC: Essentially a long and continuous query.
-Changes are handled in batches to counter polling latency, and are ordered by the date and time they happened.
-It is able to capture inserts and updates, but limited when capturing deletes.
+* Pull-based: Essentially a long and continuous query.
+Changes are handled in batches to counter polling latency and are ordered by the date and time they happened.
+It can capture inserts and updates but is limited when capturing deletes.
-* Push-based CDC: A low-latency subscription on changes.
+* Push-based: A low-latency subscription on changes.
 It reads from the log of transactions and guarantees all data changes are captured.

 > How could CDC help to avoid rollbacks on the [at-least-once scenario][article-part-1-rollback]?